Do Data Breaches Damage Reputation? Evidence from 43 Companies Between 2002 and 2018

 Date Written: May 9, 2020

-While data breaches have become more common, there is little evidence that companies experiencing them experience a persistent decline in financial performance or security prices.
-Using new firm-level data between 2002 and 2018, this paper finds that firms experience a 13-22% increase in intangible capital following an average data breach.
-However, the largest and most salient breaches are associated with a 14-18% decline in intangible capital following a data breach.
+While data breaches have become more common, there is little evidence that companies that incur them experience a persistent decline in financial performance or security prices.
+Using new firm-level data between 2002 and 2018, this paper finds that firms experience a 26-29% increase in intangible capital following an average data breach.
+However, the largest and most salient breaches are associated with a 5-9% decline in intangible capital following a data breach.
 These effects are concentrated among firms in consumer-facing industries: smaller (larger) data breaches are associated with more positive (negative) effects on intangible capital.
-These results suggest that current regulatory guidance does not provide an incentive for firms to invest in cyber-security capabilities.
+These results suggest that current regulatory guidance may not provide complete incentives for firms to invest in cybersecurity capabilities, particularly for small to medium size breaches.

 Keywords: Brand, Cyber-security, Data Breach, Intangible Capital, Reputation